© 2020 by Rabbi Dr. Zvi Aviner

 “And He Placed him in Eden to work it and watch it”

 This miraculous virtual Garden needed no physical work.
-Adam was placed there to work it and watch it, meaning for a trial –
+Adam was placed there to ‘work it and watch it,” meaning he was there for a trial –

 “And YHVH ELoKiM Commanded on the Adam, saying,

 Of every tree of the Garden you may freely eat,